Kleidukos/munihac-2024-effectful/slides.md

 ### But how about computations that depend on each-other?

 ::: notes
-However you can't do much when it comes to interacting with the outside world, and at the level of code generation, there are things that are absolutely forbidden, like re-organising the order of effectful computations that depend on each-other
+However you can't do much when it comes to interacting with the outside world, and at the level of code generation, there are things that are absolutely forbidden, like re-organising the order of computations that depend on each-other and that produce side-effects.
 :::

 ---